ForrestXie9/Research-Papers-Large-Language-Models/README.md

 ## Research Papers on Large Language Models (LLMs)
 I am currently conducting research on the use of large language models (LLMs) for optimization.
 Below is a collection of noteworthy research papers on LLMs, covering topics such as LLMs for optimization, prompt optimization to enhance LLMs, and LLMs for real-world applications.
-If you have any questions or ideas, please feel free to contact me via email at xld666333@gmail.com.
+If you have any questions or ideas, please feel free to contact me via email at lindong.xie@connect.polyu.hk or xld666333@gmail.com.

 ## LLMs for optimization